AhmedRaafat-AR/Metrics-Dashboard/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.

+1. Total number of minutes the application is available per month
+2. Total number of requests served per month
+3. Average response time for requests
+4. Number of outages per month

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.

+1. Availability: The percentage of time the system is available and accessible by customers.
+This KPI will help us measure how often our SLIs are being met and how reliable our system is for customers.

+2. Response Time: The amount of time it takes for the system to respond to a customer request or query.
+This KPI will help us measure how quickly our SLOs are being met and provide insight into user experience.

+3. Error Rate: The percentage of requests or queries that fail or return an error code.
+This KPI will help us measure how often our SLIs are not being met, giving us insight into potential issues with the system that need to be addressed.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.